 The correct diagnosis is crucial for the well-being and future trajectory of the patient, not just for the choice of medication, but also for psychological and behavioral treatment, and awareness and education for families and teachers.

 Feeling OK about yourself living with OCD

-NEWS: The Mental Health Community, in its ongoing efforts to fight the stigma of mental illness, has replaced the word 'CONSUMERS' with the wording 'PERSONS WITH LIVED MENTAL HEALTH EXPERIENCE' .
+NEWS: The Mental Health Community, in its ongoing efforts to fight the stigma of mental illness, has replaced the 1990's old word 'CONSUMERS' with the wording 'PERSONS WITH LIVED MENTAL HEALTH EXPERIENCE' .
+The word "Consumers" implies you are using the services of a provider.
+This is a disrespectful invasion of personal privacy.
 The LI OCD website has been updated to reflect this change in attitude.

 | How can I recover from OCD?
 Therapy:|

 ['may'?
 There is nothing new about this - it's been the gold standard for OCD therapy for over 20 years.]

 How to find a competent, effective OCD therapist

 NEW: How to Evaluate your ERP Therapy - Excellent, 'right-on-target' advice to help you know you're getting the right help! -Warren